Suzuki GT250

 The Suzuki GT250, also known as the Suzuki Hustler in the US is a 247 cc, two-stroke, twin-cylinder motorcycle produced by the Japanese Suzuki company between 1971 and 1981.
 The model was developed from the earlier T250, and was one of the best selling motorcycles in its class.
-For 1978 the bike was redesign and marketed as the GT250 X7.
+For 1978 the bike was redesigned and marketed as the GT250 X7.
 The X7 was capable of reaching 100 mph in favourable conditions.
 The model range was discontinued in 1981 in favour of Suzuki's four stroke models, and the X7 was developed into the RG250 Gamma.